bachelor-2014/report/v2/human_interaction.md

 ## Reflection

-It makes sense to reflect on the two seperate elements of this design atomically as the strengths and weaknesses of one should not impact the other.
+It makes sense to reflect on the two seperate elements of this design (the client and the web server) atomically as the strengths and weaknesses of one should not impact the other.

 ### Reflection on architecture